ebelious/Self-Hosted/SOC-Stack.md

 ## Install FluentBit

-For this we will not be using filebeat, but fluent-bit.
+For this, we will not be using filebeat, but fluent-bit.
 We will disable and stop the filebeat service.
 ```
 sudo systemctl disable filebeat
 sudo systemctl stop filebeat